0018akhil/modile-api-rest/README.md

 ```
 Response:{name, phone_number, spam_likely_hood}
 ```
 The person’s email is only displayed if the person is a registered user and the who is searching is in the person’s contact list.
 ```
 Response:{name, phone_number, spam_likely_hood, email}
 ```
-#### Add number to spam
+#### Add a number to the spam

 ```
   GET /spam?number={number}